Shopify/polaris/.changeset/poor-students-add.md

 '@shopify/polaris': minor
 ---

-1. Added IndexTable heading props to support additional right padding
+- Added the `paddingEnd` prop to the `IndexTableHeading` interface to support additional right padding
-2. Fixed an issue where headings with sort and tooltip don't align right properly.
+- Fixed sortable `IndexTable` headings with a tooltip not being right aligned properly